-Three V8 engines are offered in the 2017 Silverado 2500 HD and 3500 HD.
-Standard is a 360-horsepower 6.0-liter gasoline engine.
+Three V8 engines are offered in the 2018 Silverado 2500 HD and 3500 HD.
+Rear-wheel drive is standard, as is a 360-horsepower 6.0-liter gasoline engine.
 This same engine can be had for use with compressed natural gas (CNG).
-For bigger jobs and more towing ability, there is the 6.6-liter Duramax turbodiesel engine, a roughly $8,400 option.
+For bigger jobs and more towing ability, there is the 6.6-liter Duramax turbodiesel engine, a roughly $8,500 option.
 All three engines are mated to a 6-speed automatic transmission.
 The gasoline engine is rated at 380 lb-ft of torque while the 6.6-liter V8 Duramax diesel churns out 910 lb-ft of twist.
-Maximum conventional trailering for the gasoline V8 is 14,500 pounds, or 14,800 when using a fifth-wheel/gooseneck.
+Maximum conventional trailering for the gasoline V8 is 14,500 pounds, or 14,800 when using a 5th-wheel/gooseneck.
 The Duramax V8 diesel models increase those numbers to 20,000 and 23,300 pounds, respectively, and feature an exhaust-braking system.

 6.0-liter CNG V8

 301 horsepower @ 5,000 rpm

 380 lb-ft of torque @ 4,200 rpm